threadi/wp-personio-integration-light/readme.txt

 = 3.0.3 =
 * Optimized handling of language-assignments during import
+* Optimized handling for languages im WPML is enabled (but we only support its usage on Pro)
 * Fixed possible error in position by missing language-setting for position